Buckskin Joe, Park County, Colorado

 Buckskin Joe is an extinct gold mining town located in Park County, Colorado, United States.
-The town was founded in 1860 as Laurette in what was then the Kansas Territory.
-The Territory of Colorado was created on February 28, 1861, and the Laurette post office opened on November 14, 1861.
-Laurette was elected the Park County seat on January 7, 1862.
-The post office name was changed to Buckskin on December 21, 1865, although the town was popularly known as Buckskin Joe.
-The county seat was moved to Fairplay in 1867, and the Buckskin post office closed on January 24, 1873.
+The town was founded in 1860 as Laurette, Kansas Territory.
+The Territory of Colorado was created in 1861, and Laurette served as the county seat of the Park County, Colorado Territory, from January 7, 1862, until November 7, 1867.
+On December 21, 1865, the Laurette, Colorado Territory, post office was renamed Buckskin, although the town was popularly known as Buckskin Joe.